-Students experiencing serious emotional, medical or behavioral problems (including but not limited to suicidal or homicidal thoughts or actions, eating disorders, substance addictions and disorders which impair the ability to think logically or relate with others constructively) are referred for outside treatment, often with the aid of parents or guardians.
+Students experiencing serious emotional, medical or behavioral problems (including but not limited to suicidal or homicidal thoughts or actions, eating disorders, substance addictions and disorders which impair the ability to think logically or relate with others constructively) are referred for outside treatment.
 To promote safety and recovery, students who seem a danger to themselves and/or others may be withdrawn from the University (see Interim Suspension).
 In addition, as there are no psychiatric services available on campus, students must find such services off campus.